Intrauterine Insemination (IUI treatment) - How does it work?

 The difference between IUI and other fertility treatments

-The difference between IUI and IVF treatment
+The difference between intrauterine insemination and in vitro fertilization

 In IUI treatment, the sperm is injected directly into the uterus using a thin tube.
 From there, the sperm must fertilize the egg to create a pregnancy.
 In IVF treatment, the egg is retrieved from the follicles and fertilized manually in a petri dish.
-If the fertilization is successful, an embryo is formed, which will then be transferred by the fertility doctor directly into the uterus, where a pregnancy hopefully occurs.
+If fertilization is successful, an embryo is formed, which will then be transferred by the fertility doctor directly into the uterus, where a pregnancy hopefully occurs.

 The difference between IUI and ICI treatment – and which type of sperm to use